Sparse Quantum Codes from Quantum Circuits: Code Properties

 \section{Code Properties}

 In this section we prove that our codes match---in the sense of Theorem~\ref{thm:main}---the performance of the base codes with respect to $k$ and $d$.
 There are four intermediate steps.
 In \secref{circuit-code} we explain the way in which our localized codes inherit the properties of the circuits used to build them.
 Then in \secref{iso-groups} we will show that they inherit the properties of the original code used.
 Specifically we will show that the logical and stabilizer groups for the new code are in a sense isomorphic to the corresponding groups of the base code.
-Next, \secref{distance} will show that the new code inherits the distance properties of the original code {\em if} we build it using a fault-tolerant error-detecting circuit.
-Proving distance is usually the nontrivial part of any code construction, and ours is no exception.
-However, our approach allows us to import results from the significant literature on fault-tolerant quantum computing and derive distance bounds from them.
-One caveat is that our construction is subject to a slightly different set of rules than conventional fault-tolerant quantum computing: we are permitted to perform post-selections that may succeed with exponentially small probability, but can only use Clifford operations and cannot take advantage of classical control.
-Thus, in order to make our result self-contained, \secref{ft-gadgets} describes a general construction of fault-tolerant measurement gadgets (loosely based on the DiVincenzo-Shor syndrome measurement scheme~\cite{Shor96,DS96}) with the performance we need.
+Next, \secref{distance} will show that the new code inherits the distance properties of the original code {\em if} the error-detecting circuit satisfies a relaxed fault-tolerance condition. \secref{ft-gadgets} describes a general construction of fault-tolerant measurement gadgets (loosely based on the DiVincenzo-Shor syndrome measurement scheme~\cite{Shor96,DS96}) satisfying the conditions we need.